chandras-1029/Power-BI-HR-Dashboard/README.md

 Feel free to customize the dashboard to fit your specific needs.
 You can add additional data sources, modify existing visualizations, or create new ones to meet your HR reporting requirements.

-## Contribution

-Contributions to this project are welcome.
-If you have ideas for improvements, additional features, or bug fixes, please submit a pull request or open an issue.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

-We would like to acknowledge the Power BI community and its contributors for providing valuable resources and guidance on creating effective HR dashboards.
+I would like to acknowledge the Power BI community and its contributors for providing valuable resources and guidance on creating effective HR dashboards.

 ## Disclaimer

 The HR Dashboard in Power BI is a tool to assist in HR analytics and reporting.
 It is not a replacement for professional HR expertise and decision-making.
 Always consult with HR professionals and legal advisors for critical HR decisions.

 Thank you for using the HR Dashboard in Power BI.
-We hope it helps you gain valuable insights into your organization's HR data and make informed decisions to support your workforce effectively.
+I hope it helps you gain valuable insights into your organization's HR data and make informed decisions to support your workforce effectively.